-Number of processors from which to run adjoint solver This scalar integer specifies the number of processors on which to execute the adjoint solver.
-Normally this is the same number of processors requested for the job and used for the flow solver.
-However, in the event of a split communicator in the flow solver (for Suggar++, VisIt, dedicated file I/O, etc), the adjoint solver must be run on the same number of processors that the actual flow solver was run on (does not include processors set aside for split communicator functionalities).
+This scalar integer specifies the number of processors on which to execute the adjoint solver.
+Most often, this is the same number of processors requested for the job and the value used for the flow solver.
+However, in the event that a split communicator is being used for the flow solver (e.g., for simultaneous execution of Suggar++, VisIt, dedicated file I/O, etc), the actual flow solution will be performed on some subset of the cores dedicated to the overall job.
+In this case, the adjoint solver must be forced to execute on the same reduced number of cores, which is specified using this input.
+If the value of adjoint_nproc is set to 0, then the adjoint solver will be executed on the total number of processors allocated to the overall job.